farhanenzzo/Spring-Boot-Rest/README.md

     - In Controller class, it is not ideal to build logic on it, logic should be implemented in Service class.
     - Service class should have @Service annotation.
-    - To use UserService class methods in Cotroller class, need to @Autowired the UserService.
+    - To use UserService methods in Cotroller class, need to @Autowired the UserService class.

 ```